Turbo Teen: Plot

 Turbo Teen is about a teenager named Brett Matthews who swerves off a road during a thunderstorm and crashes into a secret government laboratory.
-There, he and his red sports car are accidentally exposed to a molecular beam, invented by a scientist named Dr. Chase for a government agent named Cauldwell.
+There, he and his red sports car are accidentally exposed to a molecular beam, invented by a mad scientist named Dr. Chase for a government agent named Cauldwell.
 As a result, Brett and his car become fused together.
 Brett gains the ability to morph into the car when exposed to extreme heat and revert into his human form when exposed to extreme cold.
 With this new superhero power, Brett, along with his girlfriend Pattie (a freelance reporter), his best friend Alex (a mechanic who calls Brett "TT"), and his dog Rusty go on crime-fighting adventures together and solve other mysteries.

-A recurring subplot involves Brett's, Cauldwell's, and Dr. Chase's search for a way to return Brett to normal.
+A recurring subplot involves Brett, Cauldwell, and Dr. Chase's search for a way to return Brett to normal.
 Also, a recurring villain is the mysterious, unseen "Dark Rider" who drives a monster truck and seeks to capture Brett in order to find the secret behind his abilities.
-Dark Rider is voiced by Frank Welker.
+In addition, Brett and his friends deal with the shenanigans of their classmates Eddie and Flip.